Skip to main content

 1. Total rise in feet or inches — floor-to-floor, including finished surfaces (carpet, tile, hardwood).

-2. Rise per step (default 7").
+2. Riser height (default 7").
 The calculator rounds risers to whole numbers, so the actual rise may differ slightly from your target.

 3. Run input mode: Per-step (enter each tread's depth, default 11") or Total (enter the full horizontal span — we split it across the treads).

-4. Read the headline metrics: number of risers, treads, rise, total run, stringer length, and the 2×Rise + Run ergonomic check (sweet spot 24–26 inches).
+4. Read the headline metrics: number of risers, treads, riser height, total run, stringer length, and the 2×Riser height + Tread depth ergonomic check (sweet spot 24–26 inches).

 5. Try alternate configurations: the pill stepper below the results shows ±2 valid tread counts.
 Click any pill to instantly preview what 13 or 15 treads would look like.

-6. Check the IRC compliance card: green checks show passing dimensional minimums.
-The "Not checked" list shows what to verify with your local building authority.
+6. Check the dimensional check results: each ✓ shows a rise/run minimum that passed (max riser height, min tread depth, 2R+T comfort).
+The "Not checked" list shows IRC provisions this calculator does NOT verify — confirm with your local building authority.
 See our disclaimer for the full scope of these checks.

 7. (Optional) Switch to Advanced mode for stair width, headroom, upper-floor thickness, mount type (standard vs flush), and tread thickness.